Skip to content

 1 / 1

 The company makes this commitment through the RSPO Principles and Criteria 2018.
-Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (>75%) and a further commitment to be 100% certified within 5 years.
-The commitment also reports its own commitment to the UN Declaration on the Rights of Indigenous Peoples, however, this commitment is reported in relation to FPIC.
+Full points have therefore been awarded on the basis of the company's RSPO-certified landbank (100%).
+The company also commits to respect the rights of indigenous and local communities in relation to land tenure and FPIC.

 • P